Nana-Soaps/Nana-Dashboard/README.md

 1. Store Front UI

    - This is the UI that the customer interacts with.
 The customer can add items to card, edit their cart, and submit orders.
-   - This was created using Next.JS and Typescript.
+   - This was created using ReactJS.
    - To run in local, execute the following commands:

    `cd storefront`